Rewiring Your Brain: 7 Ways to Get a Better Sleep at Night –

 Setting small goals for small changes can often lead to long-term results.
 Set attainable goals to help you get more sleep.
 You can start sleeping 30 minutes earlier during the night or you can also wake up 30 minutes earlier in the morning.
 You can also compete against yourself and beat your best record.

 Keep your goal in mind as you begin to rewire your brain and improve your sleep habits.
-If you feel there are a lot of things to do during the day and you cannot make time to sleep, remind yourself again of your goals.
+If you feel there are a lot of things to do and you cannot make time to sleep, remind yourself again of your goals.
 Setting your goals can help improve your sleep and bedtime routine.

 Keep a Sleep Journal

-You may use a simple sleep diary or use sleep journal app to help monitor not only your sleep and wake times but also the activities you did during the day.
+You may use a simple sleep diary or use a sleep journal app to help monitor not only your sleep and wake times but also the activities you did during the day.
 You may start to notice some negative patterns and habits by just looking at your sleep journal.

 You may recognize that every time you drink alcohol, you go to bed earlier, but you wake up more frequently during the night.
-You may also notice that every time you exercise within the day, you have longer, quality sleep.
+You may also notice that every time you exercise during the day, you have longer, quality sleep.